- Completely normal. It's very human to react to losses with a multitude of emotions, including sadness, anger, shock and numbness.

 - Acknowledge and accept all feelings, both positive and negative.

-- Confide in a friend; tell the story of the loss.
+- Confide in a trusted person and tell the story of the loss.

 - Identify unfinished business.
 Work towards resolution.